MileHacker Logo

 Special Weather Considerations

-Be aware of certain weather phenomena during certain times of the year:
+Be aware of particular weather phenomena during certain times of the year:

 • Monsoon Season: Typically runs from late spring through early summer.
 This period brings heavy rainfall, causing localized flooding and affecting outdoor plans.

-• Typhoons: The risk of typhoons peaks between July and September.
+• Typhoons: The risk of typhoons peaks from The month of july to September.
 These storms bring strong winds, torrential rain, and transportation disruptions or closures.
 Monitor weather forecasts closely if traveling in these months.

 • Extreme Temperatures: Heatwaves in the summer see temperatures soar above 35°C (95°F), asking for careful hydration and Sun protection.
 Winters experience near-freezing temperatures, making warm, waterproof clothing important.